 - Guarding the integrity of the Diocesan Pastoral Plan adopted by Synod and any Diocesan Pastoral Plan accepted by a Diocesan Pastoral Assembly.
-Substantial change cannot be made to a Diocesan Pastoral Plan without the approval of the appropriate body, Synod or Assembly.
+Substantial change cannot be made to a Diocesan Pastoral Plan without the approval of the appropriate body, synod or assembly.

 - Making recommendations to the Bishop about the appointment of some members to the Diocesan Pastoral Council and its associated Councils, subcommittees and various task teams.

-The Diocesan Pastoral Council, in keeping with its role as guardian of the Diocesan Pastoral Plan, has a particular task of linking diocesan bodies.
+The Diocesan Pastoral Council, in keeping with its role as guardian of the Diocesan Pastoral Plan, has the particular task of linking diocesan bodies.
 It should therefore maintain effective communication with other diocesan bodies while in the process of pastoral planning for the diocese.